tu-delft-library/rdm101-book/modules/module3.md

 ✅ Watch the 📽️ video about the key elements to make data FAIR and complete the ‘fill in the blanks’ quiz
 ```

+## 3.1 FAIR data principles
-## Topic 1: Why and how were the FAIR principles created?
+### Why and How Were the FAIR Principles Created?

 The FAIR principles were created in order to maximise the reuse of scientific data, to promote best practices on Research Data Management and to enable Open Science.

 Applying the FAIR principles means to make research data Findable, Accessible, Interoperable and Re-usable.

--   Findable means that others (both human and machines) can discover the data
+-   **Findable** means that others (both human and machines) can discover the data

--   Accessible means that the data can be made available to others
+-   **Accessible** means that the data can be made available to others

--   Interoperable means that the data can be integrated with other data and can be easily used by machines or in data analysis workflows.
+-   **Interoperable** means that the data can be integrated with other data and can be easily used by machines or in data analysis workflows.

--   Reusable means that the data can be used for new research
+-   **Reusable** means that the data can be used for new research

 These four principles should be applied (as much as possible) throughout the entire research cycle and they are closely interconnected with each other.

 The FAIR Data principles **are NOT**:

--   A standard.
-The FAIR principles need to be adapted and followed as much as possible by considering the research practices in your field.
+-   **A standard.** The FAIR principles need to be adapted and followed as much as possible by considering the research practices in your field.
 The FAIR principles should be rather seen as progressive steps that help you make your data re-usable.

--   Equivalent to Open Data.
-FAIR data does not necessarily mean openly available: it should be clear to others that the data exists and which steps they could take to potentially access the data.
+-   **Equivalent to Open Data.** FAIR data does not necessarily mean openly available: it should be clear to others that the data exists and which steps they could take to potentially access the data.

--   Applied using a particular technology or tool.
-There might be different tools that enable FAIR data within different disciplines or research workflows.
+-   **Applied using a particular technology or tool.** There might be different tools that enable FAIR data within different disciplines or research workflows.

 There are important elements to consider within your research workflows if you aim to make the data of your project FAIR:

--   Documentation & Metadata
+-   **Documentation & Metadata**
--   Interoperability
+-   **Interoperability**
--   Access to data
+-   **Access to data**
--   Persistent identifiers
+-   **Persistent identifiers**
--   Licences
+-   **Licences**

 In the next 📽️ videos we will explore these different elements and their importance to make the data of your project FAIR.